Best Freediving Fins

 As for any type of alcohol or solvent, they may be a good lubricant or cleaner.
 But, not for this product so avoid it at all costs.

-Q: Are These Any Good for Snorkeling?
+q: Are These Any Good for Snorkelling?

 At the beginning of this guide, it was stated that not all fins are going to be ideal for freediving.
 One would think that any old pair would do, which is why this question is probably so common.
 However, this could not be more wrong and the primary reason why is the difference between different types of diving.
 For snorkeling and freediving, in particular, the former is predicated more on the surface and near reefs.
 Meanwhile, the latter allows you to dive as far as your body can allow before you need air.